x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 5. Repeat the preceding steps for every public folder server in your organization.

-## Step 3: Download the script to synchronize mail enabled public folders
+## Step 3: Download the script to synchronize mail-enabled public folders

 1. Download the following files from [Mail-enabled Public Folders - directory sync script](https://www.microsoft.com/download/details.aspx?id=46381):